Nevuqe/developer-portal/README.md

-# UQC (developer.uquinix.com) Website
+# NQC (developer.nevuqe.com) Website

 ## Overview

-This website serves as documentation for UQC (Uquinix Core), as well as extra information about how to report bugs safely, us as a company, and direct downloads to releases and snapshots for UQC.
+This website serves as documentation for NQC (Nevuqe Core), as well as extra information about how to report bugs safely, us as a company, and direct downloads to releases and snapshots for NQC.

-For any enquiries, contact uqc@uquinix.com.
+For any enquiries, contact nqc@nevuqe.com.

-And for security-related enquiries, please encrypt your email using our GPG key and contact security@uquinix.com.
+And for security-related enquiries, please encrypt your email using our GPG key and contact security@nevuqe.com.

-This repository is a read-only mirror located at [git.uquinix.com](https://git.uquinix.com/Uquinix/uqc-docs/), issues and pull-requests are still accepted and read.
+This repository is a read-only mirror located at [github.com](https://github.com/Nevuqe/nqc-docs/), issues and pull-requests are still accepted and read.

 ## Technical

-developer.uquinix.com (uqc-docs) uses [Jekyll](https://jekyllrb.com), a blog-aware, static site generator in Ruby.
+developer.nevuqe.com (nqc-docs) uses [Jekyll](https://jekyllrb.com), a blog-aware, static site generator in Ruby.

 ### Running locally